Brooke does not take the virus seriously at first.

 “Contagious bitch,” someone slurs in her ear.
 Brooke wants to whip her head around to see who it is, but the smell of alcohol on the person’s breath triggers another wave of nausea, and she slumps back over, emptying the last of her stomach’s contents onto the gray marble below.

-When she finally lifts her head back up, she notices that the guy, along with everyone else outside, has gone back inside.
+When she finally lifts her head back up, she notices that the guy, along with everyone else outside, has gone back in.
 She will never know who said those things about her, or who it was at her ear.
 She is the only one left on the balcony.

 Delaney does not think that what happened at the party is a big deal.